wellcomecollection/identity/README.md

 ## Developing

 Installing the project dependencies (ie `yarn` at the root) will also set up [lint-staged](https://github.com/okonet/lint-staged) to run [prettier](https://prettier.io/) as a pre-commit hook.
 This formatting is also checked in CI.
-You might also want to [set up your editor](https://prettier.io/docs/en/editors.html) to run prettier on save too!
+You might also want to [set up your editor](https://prettier.io/docs/en/editors.html) to run prettier on save!

 ### Terraform